 TGbf Editor: Change the text in P83L25-27

 the sensing type that will be used in the measurement.
-The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of.
+The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of in the DMG Sensing Capabilities element (see 9.4.2.319 DMG Sensing Capabilities Element) (#359).
 For sensing type of bistatic, the RX Initiator sub-